devfunmilayor/-Gowagr-Assessment-By-Olufunmilayo-Emmanuel/README.md

 4. **Handling `trending` and `category` Filters:**
     * The latest API response structure primarily provides events and a pagination object, without explicit `trending` or direct `category` query parameters for the main endpoint.
-    * **Decision & Trade-off:** The `trending` filter is implemented **client-side** within the `EventsBloc`.
+    * **Decision & Trade-off:** The `trending` filter is implemented **client-side** within the `PublicEventBloc`.
 When the "Trending" chip is selected, the BLoC still fetches all events from the API (or cache), and then filters the received `EventEntity` list locally based on a `trending` flag (which is currently a placeholder in `EventEntity` as it's not directly provided by the new API at the market level).
 The `category` filter is also applied client-side.
     * **Impact:**
         * **Positive:** Enables the UI features ("Trending" and category filters) despite API limitations, providing a functional user experience.
         * **Negative:** Can lead to inefficient data transfer and client-side processing, especially if the total number of events is very large and only a small subset is actually "trending" or belongs to a specific category.
 For a production-grade application, the ideal solution would involve backend support for these filters via API query parameters to reduce network load.
 This was a necessary compromise given the provided API structure for rapid development.